 This year has been all about ‘ditching the performance appraisal’.
-This does not mean simply moving away from paper but really changing the culture of your organisation away from a once-yearly ‘tick box appraisal’ to something more organic, meaningful and ultimately more effective – a year-round performance management approach.
+This does not mean simply moving away from paper but really changing the culture of your organisation away from a once-yearly ‘tick box appraisal’ to something more organic, meaningful and ultimately more effective.
+How do we do this?
+With a year-round performance management approach!

 Let’s face it, many of us dread performance appraisals in its current guise.
-However, wanting to change the process is easier said than done.
+However, changing the process is easier said than done.
 This blog looks at the challenge, with practical guidance on how you can actually make change happen.

-Accenture; Deloitte and even GE who were particularly famous for their commitment to forced ranking have all ditched the annual appraisal recently in favour of a more ongoing approach.
+Accenture; Deloitte and even GE who were particularly famous for their commitment to forced ranking have all ditched the annual appraisal in favour of a more ongoing approach.
 Don’t be fooled into thinking that this means appraisal is dead.
-Instead, it is more of a change in style away from backwards-looking, once yearly meetings that simplified an employee’s performance down to one performance rating (often ranked against their peers).
+Instead, it is more of a change in style from backwards-looking, once yearly meetings which simplified an employee’s performance to one performance rating.
 These meetings are being replaced with more regular employee-led check-ins with a feedback and development focus.
-Here at Actus, we have always advocated the importance of the one-to-one in supporting high performance (as you can see from the illustration below).
+Here at Actus, we have always advocated the importance of the one-to-one in supporting high performance.
+You can see this from our year-round performance appraisal conversation diagram below.
 However, if this change in process has not happened in your organisation, read on…

 It sounds easy, but to achieve this we are usually talking significant behavioural and culture change for many managers, particularly in this fast-paced world.
 We have to motivate managers to prioritise time with staff.
 Recent research by the CIPD suggests that on average, managers spend less than 4% of their time in one-to-ones with staff.
 This may mean being clear about that side of the role or simply recruiting more people with the ‘people gene’.